 Northern Australia’s beef herd comprises 12.5 million cattle and makes up 90 per cent of Australia’s live cattle exports.
-CSIRO has developed a series of tools to help improve the efficiency of the transport that keeps this industry moving.
+We have helped improve the efficiency of the transport that keeps this industry moving.

 Transporting livestock in northern Australia

-Cattle from the Northern Territory, for example, travel an average of close to 1000 km and sometimes as much as 2500 km to east coast abattoirs.
+Cattle from the Northern Territory travel an average of close to 1000 km and sometimes as much as 2500 km to east coast abattoirs.

 Long travel distances raise costs and risks to production.
 Land transport costs comprise up to 35 per cent of the market price of livestock.

-Floods and seasonal road closures can, for months of each year, prevent stock reaching ports or abattoirs.
+For several months each year, floods and seasonal road closures can prevent stock reaching ports or abattoirs.

 This reduces the efficiency of use of these key infrastructure assets, challenging their economic viability and reducing industry profitability and resilience.